 A study of Shakespeare's plays from the later period.
 Close reading of the great tragedies and later romances will be augmented by dramatic readings, viewing of films and attendance at live theatre when possible.

-ENGL 317 H(3-0) Studies in Restoration and Eighteenth- Century Literature
+ENGL 317 H(3-0) Love, Hate, and Satire: Restoration and 18th Century Literature